-LinkedIn started in May, 2003.
+LinkedIn started in May 2003.
 Its primary use is to promote professional networking.
-Since it began LinkedIn has grown to 277 million active users, and about 35% of all users say they use it every day.
+Since it began LinkedIn has grown to 760 million active users as of 2020, and about 40% of all users say they use it every day.

 LinkedIn now allows you to create a customized business page for your practice and has numerous features you may want to use.
 These include professional groups that you may join on a variety of topics, or you can start a group yourself.

-If you want to grow your practice through networking with other professionals, LinkedIn can be a great help, providing you use if effectively.
+If you want to grow your practice through networking with other professionals, LinkedIn can be a great help, providing you use it effectively.